Bryony Frost: 2018/19 season

+2019/20 and 2020/21 seasons

-The 2019/20 season saw a further victory for Frost and Frodon when they won the Grade 2 Silviniaco Conti Chase in January 2020 at Kempton.
-Frodon was beaten into fourth place in the Ryanair Chase at the 2020 Cheltenham Festival.
+There was a further victory for Frost and Frodon when they won the Grade 2 Silviniaco Conti Chase in January 2020 at Kempton.
+Frodon was beaten into fourth place when attempting to secure back-to-back wins in the Ryanair Chase at the 2020 Cheltenham Festival.

 In December 2020, Frost rode Frodon to victory in the King George VI Chase at Kempton, becoming the first female jockey to win the race.
-Her win gave Frodon's trainer, Paul Nicholls, a twelfth win in the race.
 It was her 175th career win, making her the all-time leading female National Hunt jump jockey in Britain.

-In February 2021, Frost rode Secret Investor to win the Grade 2 Denman Chase at Newbury, defeating the two-time King George VI Chase winner horse, Clan Des Obeaux.
-In April 2021, Frost rode a big-race double at Sandown, winning the Grade 2 Oaksey Chase on Frodon and the Grade 1 Celebration Chase on Greaneteen, also trained by Nicholls.
+In April 2021, Frost had her second ride in the Grand National and was unseated by Yala Enki at the 20th fence.
+Later in the month, she rode a big-race double at Sandown, winning the Grade 2 Oaksey Chase on Frodon and the Grade 1 Celebration Chase on Greaneteen, also trained by Nicholls.

+2021/22, 2022/23, and 2023/24 seasons

-The 2021/22 began with two more Grade 1 successes for Frost, with Frodon winning the Ladbrokes Champion Chase at Down Royal in Ireland in October and Greaneteen winning the Tingle Creek Chase at Sandown in December.
+The 2021/22 season began with two more Grade 1 successes for Frost.
+Frodon won the Ladbrokes Champion Chase at Down Royal in Ireland in October and Greaneteen won the Tingle Creek Chase at Sandown in December.
+Frost achieved a third victory in the Badger Beer Handicap Chase, this time riding Frodon, in November 2022.
+Victories in the 2023/24 season included the Grade 3 Red Rum Handicap Chase at Aintree in April 2024.

+During the 2022/23 and 2023/24 seasons, Frost was given fewer rides than previously.
+Nicholls said: "She's riding well.
+I think the public like her more than some trainers do as she doesn’t seem to get too many rides these days, but she’s still riding as good as ever."
+He gave his support to her decision to move to, and ride in, France.
+In May 2024 Frost was appointed retained jockey in France to owners Simon Munir and Isaac Souede.